Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 Batch account
 * `asu` will add the SSH user defined in the pool configuration file to all nodes in the specified pool
+* `autoscale` will invoke the autoscale subcommand.
+The autoscale subcommand has 4 subcommands:
+  * `disable` will disable autoscale on the pool
+  * `enable` will enable autoscale on the pool
+  * `evaluate` will evaluate the autoscale formula in the pool configuration file
+  * `lastexec` will query the last execution information for autoscale
 * `del` will delete the pool defined in the pool configuration file from the Batch account along with associated metadata in Azure Storage used by Batch Shipyard.
 It is recommended to use this command instead of deleting